EUDAT-B2STAGE/http-api/docs/user/registered.md

 # Registered APIs

-The registered APIs allow to managed registerd registered entities (entitied with a PID associated).
+The registered APIs allow to managed registered entities (entitied with a PID associated).
 The endpoint URI will use the directory namespace.
 The examples in this section use cURL commands.
 For information about cURL, see http://curl.haxx.se/.